Applied Economic Perspectives and Policy

 Applied Economic Perspectives and Policy (AEPP) is a peer-reviewed journal of applied economics and policy.
 Published four times per year, it is the one of two journals published by the Agricultural & Applied Economics Association (AAEA), along with the American Journal of Agricultural Economics (AJAE).
 Today is the leading journal in 'applied economics' with a 2020 impact factor of 4.083.

 The purpose of AEPP is to analyze areas of current applied economic research in an effort to inform the policy-makers and decision makers; and to generate connections between sub-fields of agricultural and applied economics in order to focus future research and increase knowledge of those in the field about the impact of public policy.

 History

-Applied Economic Perspectives and Policy was first published as the Review of Agricultural Economics but changed its name to appeal to a wider audience in 2010.
+Applied Economic Perspectives and Policy was first published as the Illinois Agricultural Economics from 1961 to 1978.
+It then changed its name to the North Central Journal of Agricultural Economics from 1979 to 1990, and then Review of Agricultural Economics from 1991 to 2009.
+It took its current name in 2010, in order to appeal to a wider audience.
 In addition to changing the name, the focus of the journal changed as well.